 Note that Hamiltonian formalisms are well-suited only for isolated systems with reversible dynamics.
 External forces can be included, especially in Lagrangian formulation, but mathematically this takes us out of the language of Lagrangian submanifolds and their generating objects.
-A natural question was then if it is possible to construct a theory with most of the geometric advantages of Hamiltonian mechanics, but with wider applications, e.g. to dissipative systems.
+A natural question was then if it {was} possible to construct a theory with most of the geometric advantages of Hamiltonian mechanics, but with wider applications, e.g., to dissipative systems.
 Hence, a major goal, at least in some areas of physics, is that of finding generalizations of Hamilton equations that apply to systems exchanging energy with the environment.
-A nice model of such a theory is provided with the contact geometry.
-The roots of contact geometry are actually related to physics, e.g. to Gibbs’ work on thermodynamics, Huygens’ work on geometric optics, Hamiltonian dynamics, fluid mechanics, etc.
+A nice model of such a theory is provided by the contact geometry.
+Actually, the roots of contact geometry are related to physics, e.g., to Gibbs’ work on thermodynamics, Huygens’ work on geometric optics, Hamiltonian dynamics, fluid mechanics, etc.

-There is an extensive literature on contact Hamiltonian systems, e.g \cite{Bravetti:2017,Bravetti:2017a, Ciaglia:2018,Cruz:2018,deLeon:2017,deLeon:2019,deLeon:2020,deLeon:2021,deLeon:2021a,Gaset:2020} to mention only some recent papers.
-They deal with various aspect of contact mechanics, including systems with constraints and time-dependent systems.
+There is extensive literature on contact Hamiltonian systems, e.g., \cite{Bravetti:2017,Bravetti:2017a, Ciaglia:2018,Cruz:2018,deLeon:2017,deLeon:2019,deLeon:2020,deLeon:2021,deLeon:2021a,Gaset:2020} to mention only some recent papers.
+They deal with various aspects of contact mechanics, including systems with constraints and time-dependent systems.
 Some papers include Lagrangian formalism, but mainly only in the Hamiltonian context (regular Lagrangians).
 There are very few publications trying to deal with singular systems.
-For instance, one attempt to develop a concept of a contact Tulczyjew triple one can find in \cite{Esen:2021}.
-Mathematically, most of these works have one disadvantage: they use only trivial contact structure for which global contact form is chosen.
+For instance, one attempt to develop a concept of a contact Tulczyjew triple can be found in \cite{Esen:2021}.
+Mathematically, most of these works have one disadvantage: they use only trivial (co-oriented) contact structures for which a global contact form is chosen.
 If we have a manifold $Q$ with a global contact form $\eta$, then we can define the Hamiltonian contact vector field $X^c_H$ for a function $H:Q \rightarrow\R$ as uniquely determined by the formulae